myeyesareblind/blog/_posts/2017-02-06-Combine-hash-values.md

     }
 }
 ```
 Under the hood, it uses `CFHashBytes` function.
-Unfortunately it's a private function in CoreFoundation.
+Unfortunately, it's a private function in CoreFoundation.
 We can still find it [open source Apple Core Foundation](https://github.com/opensource-apple/CF/blob/master/CFUtilities.c).
 This implementation uses ELF hash algorithm.

 #### FNV
 FNV stands for Fowler/Noll/Vo.
 Was developed for hashing strings, but can be generalized to hash any byte sequence.